 - 1. Reviewing group sizes and subject choices to ensure that subjects taught at GCSE and A level are efficiently delivered. - 2.
-Reorganisation of support staff to provide more effective deployment of staff for departmental and Sixth Form support. - 3.
-A rationalisation wherever possible of Teaching and Learning responsibility points to reduce teaching staff costs. - 4.
-Use of privately donated funding to improve areas of the site - 5.
-Increase and/or sustain the numbers of 6th form students in 2021 and beyond. - 6.
-Searching for new hirers of the Sports Hall and other school facilities to maximise lettings income and provided an essential additional revenue income. - 7.
-Support the Kendrick Parents Society in all their endeavours to raise additional funds through fundraising events. - 8.
-Negotiate new contracts to obtain better value for money e.g. Cleaning contract, MFD contract
+Reorganisation of support staff to provide more effective deployment of staff for departmental and Sixth Form support particular regard to pastoral support. - 3.
+Use of privately donated funding to improve areas of the site - 4.
+Increase and/or sustain the numbers of 6th form students in 2023 and beyond. - 5.
+Searching for new hirers of the Sports Hall and other school facilities to maximise lettings income and provided an essential additional revenue income. - 6.
+Support the Kendrick Parents Society in all their endeavours to raise additional funds through fundraising events. - 7.
+Invested in new efficient heating systems and software to better control the energy usage around the school. - 8.
+Improved the security and safety of stakeholders by investing in a new alarm system and CCTV systems around the school. - 9.
+Carried out extensive electrical repairs and increased the use of LED lighting around the school to improve energy efficiency and ensure compliance. - 10.
+Improved outdoor safety equipment and signage for vehicles and emergency vehicles.